Hello! I'm Kirsten Henning.

 And I thank you for stopping by.

-From Fortune 500 CEOs to Mary J. Blige to students who survived the great tsunami in Japan, I’m comfortable working with a variety of people and navigating high-pressure situations.
-I do it with both joy and humor.
+From Fortune 500 CEOs to Mary J. Blige to students who survived the great tsunami in Japan, I work with people at the intersection of leadership, empathy, humor, and healing.

 In my life I strive to do the right thing by carving out my own path of fearlessness.
 I’ve worked in international relations, with Native American tribes, with women and girls’ leadership initiatives, and as Ichiro Suzuki’s press liaison and interpreter.
 (If you don’t know baseball, just pretend he’s David Beckham).

 I am a passionate advocate for women and girls’ leadership.
 Not only am I a lifelong Girl Scout myself, but I won a Telly Award for telling the stories of Scouts at all levels.
-Currently I’m helping to write and teach a curriculum called Funny Girls as a way for girls to learn leadership skills through improv.
+I'm also a writer and instructor for Funny Girls–a curriculum that teaches girls leadership skills through improv.

 I’m a graduate of Barnard College and Columbia University, and also studied at Stanford University in Japan.
 I currently live in New York City and spend time in the Pacific Northwest every year.